 While the IANA Function Review will normally be scheduled based on a regular 5 year rotation with other ICANN reviews, a Special Review may be also be initiated by community action.

 Reviews would be focused on identifying necessary changes or amendments to the existing statement of work.
-The outcomes of a IANA Function Review are not limited and could include a variety of recommendations.
+The outcomes of an IANA Function Review are not limited and could include a variety of recommendations.

 What should be the process for reviewing or amending IANA SOWs (including approval by the community and acceptance by ICANN)?